 Postdoctoral Research Scientist

-The successful candidate will work with already established mutant cell or mouse lines, and will additionally use CRISPR technology to engineer new cell lines with deletions of critical factors for the regulation of DNA modifications.
-The candidate will characterise the mutant cells or embryos using single cell transcriptional approaches (scRNA-seq, scBS-seq, scM&T-seq) and low cell number epigenetic assays (ChIP-seq; 5fC-seq) to define levels of epigenetic and transcriptional noise, and splicing patterns.
-To functionally associate the DNA modification dependent changes with altered lineage priming or differentiation, the candidate will carry out in vitro differentiation assays or test cell lines for differentiation in chimeras in vivo.
-The work on splicing may involve manipulating epigenetic marks and their readers in cell lines.
+The successful candidate will work with already established EZH2-deficient cell lines, and will additionally use CRISPR technology to engineer new cell lines with further Polycomb gene deletions.
+The post holder will characterise the mutant cells using single cell approaches (scRNA-seq; Fluidigm RT-qPCR; CyTOF) and low cell number epigenetic assays (ChIP-seq; ATAC-seq) to define the level of epigenetic and transcriptional heterogeneity.

-Funding for this position is available for up to 18 months.
+Funding for this post is available for three years in the first instance.

 Full details of the position can be found here.

 On applying please quote reference PRG-PD-BB.

 Closing date for completed applications is Tuesday 21st November 2017.

 NO AGENCIES PLEASE

 The Babraham Institute is a Disability Confident Employer and has a positive approach to employing disabled people.

 The Babraham Institute receives strategic funding from the Biotechnology and Biological Sciences Research Council and is an Equal Opportunities Employer.